JoeShade/openCV_CaptureAndLabel/README.md

-# OpenCV based image capture and labelling for training YOLO object detection neural networks
+# OpenCV capture, labeling, training, and inference for YOLO object detection
 ## Overview

-This project implements a **lightweight image capture and annotation pipeline** for generating object-detection datasets.
-The system is designed to operate in a **controlled, offline imaging setup** and to integrate directly with OpenCV-based workflows and modern deep-learning training pipelines (e.g. YOLO).
+This project implements a **lightweight image capture, annotation, training, and inference toolkit** for object-detection workflows.
+The system is designed to operate in a **controlled, offline imaging setup** and to integrate directly with OpenCV-based workflows and modern deep-learning pipelines (e.g. YOLOv8).

 The tool combines:
 - Direct camera capture
 - Interactive bounding-box annotation
 - Structured dataset export
 - Basic dataset validation utilities
+- A training companion for YOLOv8
+- A live inference viewer for quick model checks

 The emphasis is on **simplicity, transparency, and reproducibility**, rather than real-time performance or industrial deployment.